kylef/changelog/README.md

 # Changelog

-A formal specification for changelog files and entries.
+A formal specification for semantic changelog files and entries.

 ## Quick Links